-Once Rowland graduated high school, he went to the Colorado School of Mines and is currently studying Geophysics.
-Once there, he started to explore Clear Creek and other areas in Colorado and the southwest.
-He was able to send his first 5.14 and V10’s, learn how to trad climb, and tick off a number of classic .12’s and /13’s, all while somehow finding time to go to school.
+Rowland graduated from Colorado School of Mines in 2016.
+It was here that he started to explore Clear Creek and other areas in Colorado and the southwest.
+He was able to send his first 5.14 and V10’s, learn how to trad climb, and tick off a number of classic .12s and .13s, all while somehow finding time to go to school.

 Carissa started climbing in 2011, while visiting Denver.
 After trying a boulder problem at a local gym she immediately fell in love.
 Back at home in Brandon, South Dakota, she traveled 45 miles north to climb at the small South Dakota State University wall.
 It wasn’t much but it was enough for train and get a little stronger!
 When Carissa moved to Denver she got her first gym membership at Rock’n and Jam’n in Thornton and has since expanded her horizons, climbing frequently at Joe’s Valley and other local bouldering areas.
 Along with being an assistant coach for Earth Treks, Carissa is also a freelance photographer and a videographer editor working with Wedding Memories of Omaha.
 Along with training for climbing, she enjoys training on obstacles similar to what you see on American Ninja Warrior.

 Carissa grew up in the small town of Brandon, South Dakota playing volleyball, basketball, track and fast-pitch softball.
 She graduated from the University of South Dakota in December of 2010 with a degree in Contemporary Media and Journalism.